pages-themes/minimal/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

 # Project 1
-Retails Services
+   ## Worked on Retails Services domain specific project

 # Project 2

-Real Estate
+  ##  Worked on Real Estate  domain specific project

 # Project 3

-Wealth Management
+   ## Worked on Wealth Management domain specific project

 # Project 4

-Capital Market
+  ##  Worked on Capital Market domain specific project

 ##### Header 5